ni5arga/discord-embed-crafter/README.md

 # discord-embed-crafter
-A simple discord embed crafter and send it to a webhook URL
+A simple web app to craft discord embeds and send it to a webhook URL.